How Janet Guthrie changed the Indianapolis 500 forever

 Several months after failing in her first bid to qualify at Indianapolis in 1976, Guthrie received a phone call that would change her life forever.

-Janet Guthrie gives a smile to her pit crew after turning in a few practice laps prior to what would be the final Indianapolis 500 of her career in 1979.
-Photo: Getty Images.
+(Original Caption) 5/11/1979-Indianapolis, IN- Janet Guthrie gives a smile to her pit crew after turning in a few practice laps at a speed of 180 MPH.
+Qualifications begin at 11 AM for the 63rd annual running of the Indianapolis 500 Classic.

 Indy car team owner Rolla Vollstedt, who gained notoriety as the first car designer to put an engine behind a driver in an open-wheel race car, as well as put the first rear wing on a car at Indianapolis, was on the other end of the phone line.